igrishaev/blog/_posts/2022-12-03-clojure-guide.md

  :number-of-orders 232}
 ~~~

-Another trick is to group the keys by lengths with an empty line, then align each group:
+Another trick is to keep the longest keys apart from normal ones, then align each group:

 ~~~clojure
 {:id      9